Kudaes/DInvoke_rs/README.md

 ```

 # Example 4 - Manual PE mapping
-In this last example, DInvoke_rs is used to manually map a fresh copy of ntdll.dll, without any EDR hooks.
+In this example, DInvoke_rs is used to manually map a fresh copy of ntdll.dll, without any EDR hooks.
 Then that fresh ntdll.dll copy can be used to execute any desired function.

 This manual map can also be executed from memory (use manually_map_module() in that case), allowing the classic reflective dll injection.